Activation Functions in Neural Networks: Why Non-Linearity Matters

 Activation functions are the thing that breaks that collapse.
 They inject non-linearity, which means the network can carve curved decision boundaries, represent thresholds, and model interactions that a linear model cannot.

-Good intuition: an activation function decides how much of a neuron's signal should move forward.
+Key Insight: an activation function decides how much of a neuron's signal should move forward.
 Some behave like hard on/off switches.
 Others behave like soft gates.
 Others are chosen mainly because they make gradients easier to optimize.

 The Core Intuition